 BuildShip focuses on building backend AI workflows that deploy as serverless functions.
 Its visual builder lets you create API endpoints, scheduled jobs, and event-driven batch AI generation processes.
 Each workflow compiles down to a Google Cloud Function, so scaling is handled automatically.

 The platform includes pre-built nodes for common AI tasks: text generation, image analysis, embeddings, and vector search.
 What makes BuildShip distinct is its focus on production-grade deployment rather than experimentation.
-Built-in authentication, rate limiting, and error handling come standard.
+Built-in authentication, rate limiting, and error handling come standard, similar to what you would expect from a mature pipeline API.

 BuildShip offers a free tier with 100 executions per day.
 Paid plans start at $25/month with higher limits and custom domains.